awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 # Amazon Aurora PostgreSQL releases and engine versions<a name="AuroraPostgreSQL.Updates.20180305"></a>

-Following, you can find information about supported released versions of the Aurora PostgreSQL\-Compatible Edition database engine\.
-Starting with the release of PostgreSQL versions 13\.3, 12\.8, 11\.13, 10\.18, and for all other later versions, Aurora version numbers aren't used\.
-To determine the version numbers of your Aurora PostgreSQL database, see [Identifying your versions of Amazon Aurora PostgreSQL](AuroraPostgreSQL.Updates.Versions.md)\.
+Following, you can find information about versions of the Aurora PostgreSQL\-Compatible Edition database engine that have been released for Amazon Aurora\.
+Many of the listed releases include both a PostgreSQL version number and an Amazon Aurora version number\.
+However, starting with the release of PostgreSQL versions 13\.3, 12\.8, 11\.13, 10\.18, and for all other later versions, Aurora version numbers aren't used\.
+To determine the version numbers of your Aurora PostgreSQL database, see [Identifying versions of Amazon Aurora PostgreSQL](AuroraPostgreSQL.Updates.Versions.md)\.

+For information about extensions and modules, see [Extension versions for Amazon Aurora PostgreSQL](AuroraPostgreSQL.Extensions.md)\.

+Amazon Aurora for PostgreSQL 1\.X \(compatible with PostgreSQL 9\.6\.XX\) reaches end of life on January 31, 2022\.
+For more information, see [ Announcement: Amazon Aurora PostgreSQL 9\.6 End\-of\-Life date is January 31, 2022](http://forums.aws.amazon.com/ann.jspa?annID=8512)\.
+We recommend that you proactively upgrade your databases that are running Aurora PostgreSQL 9\.6 to Amazon Aurora PostgreSQL 10 or higher at your convenience before January 31, 2022\.
+To learn how, see [Upgrading the PostgreSQL DB engine for Aurora PostgreSQL](USER_UpgradeDBInstance.PostgreSQL.md)\.

+For more information about Amazon Aurora supported releases, policies, and timelines, see [How long Amazon Aurora major versions remain available](Aurora.VersionPolicy.md#Aurora.VersionPolicy.MajorVersionLifetime)\.
+For more information about support and other policies for Amazon Aurora see [Amazon RDS FAQs](http://aws.amazon.com/rds/faqs/)\.

-To determine which PostgreSQL engine versions are available in an AWS Region, use the [describe\-db\-engine\-versions](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-engine-versions.html) AWS CLI command\.
+To determine which Aurora PostgreSQL DB engine versions are available in an AWS Region, use the [describe\-db\-engine\-versions](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-engine-versions.html) AWS CLI command\.
 For example:

 ```
-aws rds describe-db-engine-versions --engine aurora-postgresql --query '*[].[EngineVersion]' --output text --region your-AWS-Region
+aws rds describe-db-engine-versions --engine aurora-postgresql --query '*[].[EngineVersion]' --output text --region aws-region
 ```

 For a list of AWS Regions, see [Aurora PostgreSQL Region availability](Concepts.RegionsAndAvailabilityZones.md#Aurora.Overview.Availability.PostgreSQL)\.